Sunny Ofehe: Escaped bomb blast, arrest and detention

-Ofehe narrowly escaped a bomb blast that rocked his room at the government guest house in Asaba, Delta State, Nigeria.
+Ofehe narrowly escaped a bomb blast that rocked his room at the Delta State government guest house in Asaba, Delta State, Nigeria.
+He was in Asaba, Delta State on the invitation of the then Executive Governor of Delta State, H.E.
+Dr. Emmanuel Uduaghan.

 He was arrested by the Nigeria State Security Services after a staff at the Nigerian Embassy in The Hague wrote a politically motivated report against him.
-The report which was later exposed to be libelous and character assassination was written by a lady staff of the Nigerian Intelligence Agency working at the Nigerian embassy in The Hague around 2008.
+The report which was later exposed to be libelous and character assassination was written by a lady staff of the Nigerian Intelligence Agency (NIA) working at the Nigerian embassy in The Hague around 2008.
 He has been subsequently harassed and intimidated at border crossing anytime he visits Nigeria.
 He has had several meetings with the Department of State Security Services to clear his name, but he still gets harassed at the airport.

 On 8 April 2022, Ofehe petitioned the Director General of the Department of State Security Services (DSS) and the National Intelligence Agency (NIA) of Nigeria before the Nigerian Senate Committee on Ethics, Privileges and Public Petitions asking the Senate to intervene and get his name of their watch-list.
 In the hearing the DSS was absent, but the NIA was represented and denied ever placing Ofehe's name on the watch-list.
 The Senate committee adjourned the hearing for 15 April in other to allow the DSS appear.
 The second hearing came and both agencies refused to appear.
-The House committee has continued their investigation.
+The House committee continued their investigation and after evidence showed that the accusations and watch-listing was illegally carried out, his name was eventually removed after 13 years.

 In February 2011, he was arrested by the Dutch Police after around 30 officers raided his home in Rotterdam in the early hours of the morning and detained for 14 days.
 He was later charged with terrorism in a case that attracted international condemnation.
 The case was later dropped for lack of evidence and proof of evidence manipulation by the Dutch State became visible in some wire taped conversations recorded.